Lutein macular degeneration

 Macular degeneration showing tangled blood vessels.

-Both diabetes and macular degeneration cause changes in the micro blood vessels in the retina.
-Raised blood glucose leads to the inflammatory pathways associated with damage to the eye and adult-onset blindness[7].
+Both diabetes and macular degeneration cause changes in the micro capillaries in the retina.
+Raised blood glucose also leads to the inflammatory pathways associated with damage to the eye and adult-onset blindness[7].

 Obviously this is not intended to be an in-depth article on macular degeneration; we are just stating that simple changes in lifestyle can profoundly reduce the risk of going blind unnecessarily when we get old.
 Prevention always remains better than a cure.

-If you are anxious about Alzheimer's Disease then remember that you are twice as likely to suffer from Macular Degeneration.
+If you are anxious about dementia then remember that you are twice as likely to suffer from Macular Degeneration.
+Going blind should scare us just as much as losing our marbles.

 From the horse's mouth